Changan CS55: Changan CS55 Plus

 Another facelift was launched in 2019 dubbed the Changan CS55 Plus, featuring completely restyled front and rear designs including a restyled front grille similar to the Changan CS75 Plus and connected tail lamps.
-The CS55 Plus is powered by a 1.5 liter turbo inline-4 engine producing 180Ps (132kW) and 300N.m, mated to a 7-speed DCT.
+The CS55 Plus is powered by a 1.5 liter turbo inline-4 engine producing 180Ps (132 kW) and 300N.m, mated to a 7-speed DCT.

 CS55 EV

-On 15th July 2020, Changan brought a full electric version to market.
+On 15 July 2020, Changan brought a full electric version to market.
 The model is based on the petrol-powered CS55 Plus and was originally called the CS55 E-Rock before changing to CS55 EV prior to market launch.
 It has an output of 160 kW and a torque of 300 Nm.
 In terms of battery capacity, there is a choice between a version with 52.7 kWh and 84.2 kWh, which should enable a range of 403 and 605 km according to NEDC.
-In fast charging mode, the charging time from 30 to 80 % will be 35 minutes.
+In fast charging mode, the charging time from 30 to 80% will be 35 minutes.

-Second generation (Changan CS55 Plus II)
+Second generation (Changan CS55 Plus Gen.2-Gen.4)

-News of the second generation Changan CS55 Plus surfaced in March 2021.
-The second generation model features exterior design language previously introduced by the Changan UNI-T and Changan UNI-K. The engine of the second generation Changan CS55 Plus continues to be the NE series Changan Blue Whale 1.5 liter turbo engine, developing 188hp and mated to a wet style 7-speed dual-clutch transmission.
+The second generation Changan CS55 Plus surfaced in March 2021, Which is Called Changan UNI-S in the Middle East.
+And which features exterior design language previously introduced by the Changan UNI-T and Changan UNI-K. It is powered by NE series Changan Blue Whale 1.5 liter turbocharged engine developing 138 kW at 5,500 rpm with 300 N.m of torque between 1,600 and 4,100 rpm, the engine is mated to a wet style 7-speed dual-clutch transmission.

+2023 facelift (marketed as third generation)

+A facelift was introduced in April 2023 during Auto Shanghai.
+Renamed CS55 Plus Third Generation (第三代CS55PLUS 新蓝鲸), the vehicle was launched on the Chinese market in September 2023.
+It features a redesigned front bumper with a body-colored grille and new headlights with a distinctive light signature.
+Its dimensions are 4539 mm in length, 1865 mm in width, and 1680 mm in height, with a wheelbase of 2656 mm.
+The updated model features the new 500 bar high pressure fuel injection 1.5 liter turbo “Blue Whale” engine developing 141 kW and 310 N·m mated to the new 7-speed wet style DCT gearbox or a 6-speed Aisin automatic.

+In March 2025, the PHEV version (第三代CS55PLUS PHEV) was introduced, equipped with the “Smart New Blue Whale 3.0” plug-in hybrid system.
+This system includes a dual electric motor architecture (P1+P3), a 1.5-liter turbocharged internal combustion engine, E-CVT transmission and an 18.4 kWh battery.
+The total combined power output is 230 kW, with a maximum torque of 330 N·m.
+Acceleration from 0 to 100 km/h takes 7.3 seconds.
+The manufacturer claims an electric range of 125 km under the CLTC cycle, and a total range (gasoline with a 51-liter tank plus electric) of 1320 km.